-Left-handed male rod end bearings
+Left handed female rod end bearings

 ; this offers extended operating life, and is suitable for applications with heavy loads in a constant direction.
-Contact our experts at MRO Supply for information about which male rod end bearing suits your application.
+Contact our experts at MRO Supply for information about which female rod end bearing suits your application.